 Are you Making Tax Digital (MTD) ready?

-After what seems like a very long lead time, since its original announcement by George Osborne at the 2015 Budget, Making Tax Digital (MTD) for VAT is now only a matter of months away.
+After what seems like a very long lead time since its original announcement by George Osborne at the 2015 Budget, Making Tax Digital (MTD) for VAT is now just round the corner.

-From April 2019, all VAT registered businesses whether companies or unincorporated, with a turnover above the VAT threshold will be required to be MTD compliant.
+From April 2019, pretty much all VAT registered businesses whether companies or unincorporated with a turnover above the VAT threshold will be required to be MTD compliant.

 What are the basic requirements?